oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/c-lab-two-opsi/opsi.md

 ## Introduction

-In this lab, you will go through the steps to explore Ops Insights for External MySQL DB System which includes ML based resource usage trending, capacity planning, and SQL Insights.
+In this lab, you will go through the steps to explore Ops Insights for HeatWave MySQL DB system which includes ML based resource usage trending, Capacity Planning, and SQL Insights.

 Estimated time: 20 minutes